-Multidisciplinary Programs:
+Multidisciplinary courses:

-CE providers must not offer a program for social work CE that is created for another profession/discipline and includes learning objectives and content that is not geared toward the profession of social work, or is designed for paraprofessionals, the general public, or laypeople.
-For example, programs that are within the scope of licensure and practice for medical professionals, programs to train paraprofessionals/volunteers, staff orientation or development, programs that are for the general public.
+CE providers must not offer a course for social work CE that is created for another profession/discipline and includes learning objectives and content that is inappropriate for social workers or geared specifically to another profession or professions, paraprofessionals, or a general audience.
+For example, courses that are within the scope of licensure and practice for medical professionals, courses to train paraprofessionals, staff orientation or development.